 Product: Red Hat Enterprise Linux Supplementary

-An update for flash-plugin is now available for Red Hat Enterprise Linux 6
+is now available for Red Hat Enterprise Linux 5 and 6 Supplementary.

-Red Hat Product Security has rated this update as having a security impact
+Red Hat Product Security has rated this update as having Critical security

 2. Relevant releases/architectures: